hcholm/makrell.dev/source/makrellpy/flow.rst

 Pattern Matching
 ----------------

-``match`` is a powful feature that allows you to match a value against a set of patterns.
+``match`` is a feature that allows you to match a value against a set of patterns.
 The first pattern that matches the value is executed.
 Patterns can be literals, lists, types, or wildcards.
 If no pattern matches, ``match`` returns ``null``.
 Examples:

 .. code-block:: makrell